-K.(1) The Project shall contain, at a minimum, 1,992.9 acres of open space.
+- K.(1) The Project shall contain, at a minimum, 1,992.9 acres of open space.
 This acreage consists of 348.4 acres of recreational areas including golf courses, a 16.1 acre tennis/boat club, a 9.7 acre swim/tennis center and a 22.6 acre park.
-The open space also includes 674.3 acres of wetlands, 688.2 acres of lakes and 282.0 acres of common space consisting of wetland buffers, upland habitat, greenbelt and perimeter buffering.

-Notwithstanding the above, if the County should decide the 22.6 acres of park is not needed, then the Developer shall be able to use the applicable parcel for residential development or as a school site, provided the number of dwelling units is not increased.

-- K.(2) All recreation and open space areas not deeded to the County or other state agencies shall be maintained as common open space through deed restrictions or owned by a property owners' association for the Project or neighborhood within the Project, as may be appropriate in accordance with the Land Development Code. - K.(3) Except as described in K.(1) above, all recreation, park, and wetland sites, as shown on Revised Map H of the ADA, shall not be utilized for other uses inconsistent with their designation on said map.
-Any proposal to change these uses shall be subject to a Substantial Deviation Determination if required by Subsection 380.06 (19), Florida Statutes. - K.(4) The Project's public parks and public recreational facilities shall be accessible to the elderly, the handicapped, and economically disadvantaged and may be subject to a reasonable agreement between the County and the Developer limiting the use as a park facility and times of operation. - K.(5) Regardless of the ownership of the golf course facility(ies) within the project boundaries, the use of those lands for anything other than recreation shall be subject to a Substantial Deviation Determination if required by Subsection 380.06 (19), Florida Statutes.
+The open space also includes 674.3 acres of wetlands, 688.2 acres of lakes and 282.0 acres of common space consisting of wetland buffers, upland habitat, greenbelt and perimeter buffering. - Notwithstanding the above, if the County should decide the 22.6 acres of park is not needed, then the Developer shall be able to use the applicable parcel for residential development or as a school site, provided the number of dwelling units is not increased. - K.(2) All recreation and open space areas not deeded to the County or other state agencies shall be maintained as common open space through deed restrictions or owned by a property owners' association for the Project or neighborhood within the Project, as may be appropriate in accordance with the Land Development Code. - K.(3) Except as described in K.(1) above, all recreation, park, and wetland sites, as shown on Revised Map H of the ADA, shall not be utilized for other uses inconsistent with their designation on said map.. - K.(4) The Project's public parks and public recreational facilities shall be accessible to the elderly, the handicapped, and economically disadvantaged and may be subject to a reasonable agreement between the County and the Developer limiting the use as a park facility and times of operation.